dustgalactic/dustgalactic.github.io/_posts/2025-11-29-imposter-syndrome.md

 Things that you could do:

-- **Changelog.** You could establish an internal changelog for any content changes, where you'd publish a weekly or bi-weekly summary of updates.
+- **Changelog.** You could establish an internal changelog for any content changes, where you'd publish a weekly summary of updates.
 Bonus: it could also serve as a tool for communicating releases, especially in teams with product silos.
 - **Marketing posts.** You could explain a complicated concept introduced by a new product feature, or share insights about your docs and processes.
 - **Workshops.** You could organize training sessions to teach teams how to write and structure their internal docs.
 Alternatively, you could share with them guidelines on public communication.
-- **Style guides.** Related to the previous point – establish and share style guides.
-If no tone of voice or style guide exists yet, it’s even more important.
+- **Style guides.** Related to the previous point, you could share style guides.
+If no tone of voice or style guide exist yet, it’s even more important.
 Set it up, announce it, and share it.
-- **Presentations.** If your company hosts regular internal presentations, you could submit a proposal for a short talk to share how you work and your processes.
-Bonus: if other teams aren't following the request-the-docs processes you set up, this can serve as a gentle reminder of the correct way to do it.
+- **Presentations.** If your company hosts regular internal presentations, you could submit a proposal for a short talk to share rechnical writing principles and how you work.
+Bonus: if other teams aren't following the "how-to-request-docs" processes you set up, this will serve as a gentle reminder of the correct way to do it.

 And, answering the question in the title: yes, you are good enough.
 Time to beat the imposter syndrome.